pip-services/pip-services-docs/content/en/python/prometheus/count/prometheus_counter_converter.md

 ### Description

-The PrometheusCounterConverter class allows you to convert performance counter values into a response from the Prometheus metrics service.
+The PrometheusCounterConverter class allows you to convert performance counter values into a response from Prometheus metrics service.

 ### Static methods